andresfeliper3/MF_analysis/README.md

     py .\command.py graph_linear_regression_genome -gcf GCF_000002985.6 -k_range "(4,12)" -dir caenorhabditis_elegans -name "caenorhabditis elegans"

+## Graph KEGG categories vs repeats heatmaps
+Heatmaps of the KEGG functional categories and subcategories associated to the genes (the indicated amount of genes) and the repeats related to those genes.
+The count value is the amount of repeats per genes belonging to that specific functional category or subcategory.
+- --tags: include tags/annotations in the graph.
+- -size: size of the kmers/repeats analyzed.

+    py .\command.py graph_categories_repeats_heatmap_sequence -path resources/dna_sequences/caenorhabditis_elegans/chrI.fna -size 4 --save true -dir caenorhabditis_elegans -name "caenorhabditis elegans" --tags true

+For the genome:

+    py .\command.py graph_categories_repeats_heatmap_genome -size 4 --save true -dir caenorhabditis_elegans -name "caenorhabditis elegans" --tags true

 ## Repeats using RepeatMasker
 After executing the RepeatMasker program, the results are saved in a .out file.